-It is likely that changes will need to be phased in and we will look to develop an implementation plan which sets out the scope of the proposed change, timescale for delivery, risk analysis and cost benefit analysis.
-Detailed planning around this implementation plan including resourcing , proposals on commissioning and possible legislative changes required to formalise aspects of the proposed plan will need to take place with Welsh Government, following acceptance of this paper which outlines a suggested structure for reform.
+It is likely that changes will need to be phased in and an implementation plan developed which sets out the scope of the proposed change, timescale for delivery, risk analysis and cost benefit analysis.
+Detailed planning around this implementation plan including resourcing, proposals on commissioning and possible legislative changes required to formalise aspects of the proposed plan will need to take place with Welsh Government following due consideration of the consultation presently ongoing in respect of the draft Social Services (Wales) Bill 6.1.